bekk/bekk-christmas/post/elm/a-bunch-of-nothing.md

 post_day: 16
 title: A Bunch of Nothing
 image: https://unsplash.com/photos/BkigsnKJK34
+ingress: >
-ingress: One of the great advantages of elm is its strong runtime guarantees, and one important technique it uses to achieve this is using data type such as *Maybe* and *Result* to handle errors, instead of having values like `null` or `undefined` in the language.
-These structures are very nice to work with, but if you don't know the tools at your disposal, they can be tricky.
+  One of the great advantages of Elm is its strong runtime guarantees, and one important technique

+  it uses to achieve this is using data types such as `Maybe` and `Result` to handle errors,

+  instead of having values like `null` or `undefined` in the language.

+  These structures are very nice to work with, but if you don't know the tools

+  at your disposal, they can be tricky.
 links:
   - url: https://package.elm-lang.org/packages/elm/core/latest/List#filterMap
-    title: "See the documentation on List.filterMap:"
+    title: "See the documentation on `List.filterMap`:"
-  - title: "More functions from on Maybe from Maybe.Extra:"
+  - title: "More functions from on `Maybe` from `Maybe.Extra`:"
     url: https://package.elm-lang.org/packages/elm-community/maybe-extra/latest/
 authors:
   - Gaute Berge